 Introduction to Balbriggan Community College

-Balbriggan Community College was established as a Vocational school in the 1932 under the 1930 Education Act.
+Balbriggan Community College was established as a Vocational school in 1932 under the 1930 Education Act.
 With the introduction of VEC’s the school began providing five year course and the introduction of the Intermediate and Leaving Certificate under the Patron of Co.
 Dublin Vocational Education Committee.
-The school numbers grew in the 1980’s and 1990’s was the only co-educational provider for Balbriggan and the surrounding townlands.
+The school numbers grew in the 1980’s and 1990’s as the college was the only co-educational provider for Balbriggan and the surrounding townlands.

 In 2013, with the Education & Training Boards Act, the school administration changed to Dublin & Dun Laoghaire ETB.